Home Sustainability CSR plan Process for Identifying Materiality

 4. Contribute to health promotion and beauty.
 Healthcare

 Daily Life 1.
 Contribute to creating a safe and secure society.
-Materials
+Electronics

-2. Contribute to enriching humanity and relationships between people.
+2. Inheritance and development of photographic and visual culture that delivers new impressions and experiences to society.
+Contribute to enriching humanity and relationships between people.
 Imaging

 Work Style 1.
 Create environments that lead to motivated workplace (provision of solution services).
 Business Innovation

 2. Develop and utilize diverse human resources.
-Business Innovation (Internal)
+Entire Group

 Supply Chain Strengthen CSR foundations across the entire supply chain including factors of the environment, ethics, and human rights.
 Supplies (+ Entire Group)